Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta

 \section{Acknowledgements}

-The authors thank Patrick Emonts, Onur Danacı, Hao Wang, Xavier Bonet-Monroig and Christa Zoufal for useful discussions during the project.\\ JT, LM, VD and DD acknowledge the support received by the Dutch National Growth Fund (NGF), as part of the Quantum Delta NL programme.\\ JT acknowledges the support received from the European Union’s Horizon Europe research and innovation programme through the ERC StG FINE-TEA-SQUAD (Grant No. 101040729).'\\ This publication is part of the project Divide \& Quantum (with project number 1389.20.241) of the research programme NWA-ORC which is (partly) financed by the Dutch Research Council (NWO).\\ VD acknowledges by the Dutch Research Council (NWO/OCW), as part of the Quantum Software Consortium programme (project number 024.003.037).\\ VD acknowledges co-funding by the European Union (ERC CoG, BeMAIQuantum, 101124342).\\ LM was supported by the Netherlands Organisation for Scientific Research (NWO/OCW), as part of the Quantum Software Consortium program (project number 024.003.037 / 3368).\\ This publication is part of the project Divide \& Quantum (with project number 1389.20.241) of the research programme NWA-ORC which is (partly) financed by the Dutch Research Council (NWO).\\ The views and opinions expressed here are solely those of the authors and do not necessarily reflect those of the funding institutions.
+The authors thank Patrick Emonts, Onur Danacı, Hao Wang, Xavier Bonet-Monroig and Christa Zoufal for useful discussions during the project.

+JT, LM, VD and DD acknowledge the support received by the Dutch National Growth Fund (NGF), as part of the Quantum Delta NL programme.
+JT acknowledges the support received from the European Union’s Horizon Europe research and innovation programme through the ERC StG FINE-TEA-SQUAD (Grant No. 101040729).'
+This publication is part of the project Divide \& Quantum (with project number 1389.20.241) of the research programme NWA-ORC which is (partly) financed by the Dutch Research Council (NWO).
+VD acknowledges by the Dutch Research Council (NWO/OCW), as part of the Quantum Software Consortium programme (project number 024.003.037).
+VD acknowledges co-funding by the European Union (ERC CoG, BeMAIQuantum, 101124342).
+LM was supported by the Netherlands Organisation for Scientific Research (NWO/OCW), as part of the Quantum Software Consortium program (project number 024.003.037 / 3368).

+The views and opinions expressed here are solely those of the authors and do not necessarily reflect those of the funding institutions.
 Neither of the funding institution can be held responsible for them.